-If you believe that adoption is your best plan, Adoption Choices of Arizona offers financial help with some pregnancy-related expenses.
-Financial assistance will be determined by your needs and the amount allowed by the state of Arizona.
+If you believe that adoption is your best plan and you are committed to an adoption plan, as a licensed Arizona adoption agency, Adoption Choices of Arizona can offer financial help with some pregnancy-related expenses.
+Financial assistance will be determined by your individual needs and the amount allowed by the state of Arizona.

 Every state has unique laws, but yes, in Arizona, adoptive parents are able to provide financial assistance during your pregnancy.
 Your Adoption Counselor will work with you to determine expenses.
 Living expenses may include:

-Your Adoption Counselor will work with you to learn more about your situation and financial needs.
+Your Adoption Counselor will work with you to learn more about your individual situation and financial needs.

 Financial assistance for adoption varies by living situation and stage of pregnancy.